Meet Our Testing Team

 The Nolah Signature’s cover is made of unbleached organic cotton to help dissipate body heat and moisture while you sleep.
 This is a helpful feature on a foam mattress, because foam tends to trap more body heat than other mattress materials.

 The Nolah Signature’s layers add up to a mattress that’s 12 inches tall, putting it in the high-profile category.
-The height is in part due to the 7-inch thick layer of HD support foam as well as the presence of comfort layers on each side of the mattress.
+The height is in part due to the 7-inch layer of HD support foam as well as the deep comfort system.

 |Product Name||Firmness||Thickness||Support Core Components||Comfort Layer Components||Cover Components|